pducklin/pducklin/README.md

 Hi, folks.
 I'm Paul Ducklin.
 I've been part of the cybersecurity scene for many years.

+**One of my special skills is explaining in plain English the sort of technical stuff that often gets lost in jargon.
+Hire me to write, present, do webinars, and host podcasts for you.
+Hire me because I have many years of real experience in cybersecurity - not just one year's worth many times over.**

 You can find my contact details at <https://pducklin.com/about>.

-One of my special skills is explaining in plain English the sort of technical stuff that often gets lost in jargon.
-Hire me to write, present, do webinars, and host podcasts for you.
-Hire me because I have many years of real experience in cybersecurity - not just one year's worth many times over.
+---

 The `minimalisti-C` repository below is a convenience for readers who need a tiny, free, unencumbered C compiler that's trivial to install.
 Why fetch multigigabytes of Visual Studio or mingw-w64 when you can use this tookit of under half a megabyte!